weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 to the day and measure the amount of time and effort it would take him to become a surgeon, a dentist, a lawyer, an engineer.
-All these things Joel discussed about his table with the intense seriousness which colored men feel when they speak of their children's futures. <span id="calibre_link-90" page-number="45" page-name="Page:There Is Confusion.djvu/51" page-index="51" page-quality="3" title="Page:There_Is_Confusion.djvu/51"></span>Alexander and Philip were to have their choice of any calling within reason.
+All these things Joel discussed about his table with the intense seriousness which colored men feel when they speak of their children's futures.
+Alexander and Philip were to have their choice of any calling within reason.
 They were seventeen and fifteen now and the house swarmed with college catalogues.
 Schools, terms, degrees of prejudice, fields of practice,—Joanna knew them all.